(Disclosure: Some of the links below may be affiliate links)

 Both services are very well supported in Europe.

-However, Revolut is mostly available in Europe.
+However, Revolut is available mainly in Europe.
 Overall, Revolut is available in 32 European countries.
 They are already available in Australia.
-And since 2020, they are now available in the United States as well.
+And since 2020, they are available in the United States as well.

 On the other hand, Wise is available in more than 50 countries, including the United States.
-It makes Wise generally more popular since they have more coverage from the U.S. Also, Wise can be used in many Asian countries (Indonesia, for instance).
+It makes Wise generally more popular since they have more coverage from the U.S. Also, you can use Wise in many Asian countries (Indonesia, for instance).
 At the same time, Revolut is absent from these countries.

 Revolut supports 140 currencies, while Wise only supports 96 currencies.
 But, Revolut only lets you hold money in 24 currencies in your account.
 On the other hand, Wise allows you to hold money in 50 currencies!